Pickens County License Hearing Guide

 • Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether there was sufficient legal basis to suspend your driver's license.

 • Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show "preponderance of the evidence" (more likely than not) to justify the suspension, while in a criminal trial, the prosecution must prove guilt "beyond a reasonable doubt."
+The DDS only needs to show that it is more likely than not that you were driving under the influence.

 How to Prepare

-• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), or any information that challenges the basis of the DUI stop or the accuracy of the breath/blood test.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), and medical records.

 • Whether you were properly informed of your implied consent rights.